mattsilv/ai-ready-dev-containers/demo/README.md

 4. **Auto-Reload**: Both the FastAPI backend and React frontend automatically reload when code changes are made.

-5. **Database Migrations**: Alembic is set up for managing database schema changes.

-6. **API Documentation**: FastAPI's automatic OpenAPI documentation is available at `/docs`.
+5. **API Documentation**: FastAPI's automatic OpenAPI documentation is available at `/docs`.

-7. **CORS Configured**: The backend is configured to allow requests from the frontend.
+6. **CORS Configured**: The backend is configured to allow requests from the frontend.

-8. **Hello World Demo App**: A simple demo application is included that demonstrates the full stack, with a React frontend fetching data from the PostgreSQL database via the FastAPI backend.
+7. **Hello World Demo App**: A simple demo application is included that demonstrates the full stack, with a React frontend fetching data from the PostgreSQL database via the FastAPI backend.

 ## Hello World Demo App